MicrosoftDocs/supply-chain-center/articles/use/analytics.md

 Supply Chain Center supports native reports and connected reports.
 Native reports are created in Supply Chain Center and are visible only in Supply Chain Center while connected reports are linked from your Power BI workspace, and are accessible in both Power BI and Supply Chain Center.

-### Connecting reports from your Power BI workspace
+### Connect reports from your Power BI workspace
+The following sections explain how to connect reports from your Power BI workspace.

 #### Link your Power BI workspace
 Before connecting a report from your Power BI workspace, you must first link your worksapce to MSCC.
 Make sure the following prerequisites are met before doing so: